Table of Contents

-And keep in mind that you should run separate a/b tests for title and description – don’t change both of them at once.
+And keep in mind that you should run separate a/b tests for the title and description – don’t change both of them at once.
 Otherwise, you should be unable to find out what elements actually drive conversion.

-- A/B testing Amazon listings.
+- A/B testing listings.
 When you change a specific parameter in your product title or description, for example, it can change the positioning of your listing as well, so make it a rule to evaluate the complete picture when analyzing your A/B test results.

 How Can I Do A/B Testing on Amazon FBA in the Most Effective Way?

 - Exclude the external influence.
 Also, make sure there are no powerful triggers to significantly increase or, on the contrary, drown down your sales while you are running A/B tests.
-For example, testing your listings on the eve of Black Friday is a bad idea since most users go mad with the discounts and the best deals.
+For example, testing your listings on the eve of Black Friday is bad since most users go mad with the discounts and best deals.